-These Before and After Photos Show Just How Vital Foreign Aid Is in the Fight Against Hunger
+These Before and After Photos Show Just How Vital UK Aid Is in the Fight Against Hunger

 5-year-old Yasmiin weighed less than 2 stone.

-Photographs that show the dramatic transformation of a 5 year old girl are bringing home the true extent of the hunger crisis in Somalia — and the vital role of UK foreign aid.
+Photographs that show the dramatic transformation of a 5 year old girl are bringing home the true extent of the hunger crisis in Somalia — and the vital role of UK overseas development aid.

 Yasmiin Hassan (not her real name) arrived with her mother at an emergency nutrition clinic in the suburbs of the capital, Mogadishu, early one morning in March.

 The little girl was emaciated and distraught, weighing less than 2 stone.

 Take action: We Have 48 Hours to Help End Malnutrition

 Yasmiin and her mother Aamiina (not her real name) had travelled for 10 days from their rural village to the capital through a drought-ravaged landscape, in a desperate attempt to find food.